Last updated: December 19, 2022

 Dr Dark’s Cave

-Relics from the Dark family are still there, such as a fireplace, pots, pans, and sleeping mats, which makes it quite the special place in the Blue Mountains.
+Relics from the Dark family are still there, such as a fireplace, pots, pans, and sleeping mats, making it a special place in the Blue Mountains.

 To get there, look out for an intersection with a track going northbound heading into the bush (see map location).
-This is not a signposted track, and perhaps requires a bit of an adventurous mindset.
+This is not a signposted track and requires a bit of an adventurous mindset.

 Check out this video that explains how to find that cave.